XFT: Unlocking the Power of Code Instruction Tuning by Simply Merging Upcycled Mixture-of-Experts: Limitations

 \section{Limitations}

-While \ours has proven to be effective through extensive experiments in the paper, we apply our technique to \llm{s} with no more than 3B parameters due to resource constraints.
-This limitation hinders our ability to showcase the impact of \ours on larger models.
-In addition, to balance the general knowledge in the shared expert and the specific knowledge in other normal experts, we introduce a hyperparameter $\lambda$ in the merging process of \ours, which might slightly increase the efforts for hyperparameter search.
-It would be interesting to explore other hyperparameter-free techniques to tackle this challenge in the future.
-Furthermore, while \ours has been empirically proven powerful, it would be interesting to provide a theoretical explanation for its strong performance.
+To balance the general knowledge in the shared expert and the specific knowledge in other normal experts, we introduce a hyperparameter $\lambda$ in the merging process of \ours, which might slightly increase the efforts for hyperparameter search.
+It would be interesting to explore other hyperparameter-free techniques to tackle this challenge.
+Furthermore, while we have provided a preliminary theoretical explanation for the strong empirical performance of \ours, it would be interesting to provide a complete theoretical explanation in the future.